-Revenue for the contract research segment includes \$1,519 for services performed on behalf of the dermatology therapeutics segment for the period between August 3, 2017, the acquisition date for Confluence, and December 31, 2017.
+Revenue for the contract research segment included \$8,484 and \$1,519 for services performed on behalf of the dermatology therapeutics segment for the years ended December 31, 2018 and 2017, respectively.
 All intersegment revenue has been eliminated in the Company's consolidated statement of operations.

-16. Quarterly Financial Information (unaudited)
+18. Quarterly Financial Information (unaudited)